 •A new record of the entity is created: Upon the creation of a new record in a given entity.

-•A record of the entity is updated: Upon modification of a record in a given entity.
+•A field of the entity is updated: Upon modification of a field in a given entity.

 One or both options can be selected.

-Select a Boolean expression that sets the condition which a record must meet, in order for the trigger to take place.
+Select a Boolean expression that sets the condition which a record must meet, for the trigger to take place.

 You may use the icon to create a new expression at this point.